Lansdale Hospital Community Benefit Report

 A full copy of the 2012 Needs Assessment is available on the hospital website.
 Overall, the health of the population served by Lansdale Hospital is good, ranking higher than Montgomery County and Pennsylvania State populations as a whole.

-Certain issues were identified in the assessment, however, and physicians and staff have been working together to develop three year action plans to address the areas of need.
-Action Plans have been completed to address the following concerns:
+Certain issues were identified in the assessment, however, and physicians and staff have been working together to implement three year action plans developed to address the following areas of need:

 - Education regarding cancer risk factors and screenings